coopsymbiotic/coopsymbiotic-ansible/playbooks/openwrt-babelmesh/README.md

 NB: not managed by the playbook, is:

-- opkg install radvd tinc babeld ip tcpdump
+- opkg install radvd tinc babeld ip tcpdump iperf
 - remove/disable the firewall (opkg remove firewall).. or set outbound only?
 - most importantly: ip6tables -P FORWARD ACCEPT